-Upflow and Downflow furnaces - Furnaces may only be laid on the left side for horizontal applications.
-Upflow is horizontal left and downflow is horizontal right.
+Upflow and Downflow furnaces - All horizontal applications are left side only.
 It is always recommended that the auxiliary drain pan be installed under a horizontally installed evaporator and/or 90% gas furnace.
 Connect the auxiliary drain pan to a separate drain line (no trap is needed in this line).
-See Figures 42 and 44.